foondook/blog/_source/_posts/2017-10-14-continuous-deployment-to-azure-using-cake.md

 - Deployment
 ---

-This post is an update of a previous blog post about automatically deploy an Web App to Azure App Service using FAKE.
-But instead of FAKE, I'm now going to use CAKE.
+This post is an update version of a previous blog post about automatically deploy an Web App to Azure App Service using FAKE.
+But instead of FAKE, I'm now going to use CAKE here.

 ### Intro